protontypes/open-sustainable-technology/README.md

 - [Global Plastic Navigator](https://github.com/WWF-Deutschland/marine-plastic-explorer) - Visualises the most recent and high-resolution data of current scientific publications on marine plastic pollution.
 - [marine_debris_ML](https://github.com/NASA-IMPACT/marine_debris_ML) - Marine debris detection with commercial satellite imagery and deep learning.
 - [ADVECTOR](https://github.com/TheOceanCleanupAlgorithms/ADVECTOR) - A whole-ocean marine debris transport model which is built to handle millions of particles and terabytes of data.
+- [Surfrider Plastic Origins](https://github.com/surfriderfoundationeurope/The-Plastic-Origins-Project) - A citizen science project that uses AI to map plastic pollution in European rivers and share its data publicly.

 ## Biosphere